Girls on the Run Has Changed 1 Million Lives ... Help Us Change 1 Million More

 With the help of more than 120,000 volunteers, the network of 225 Girls on the Run councils collectively serves 200,000 girls annually across North America.
 Girls on the Run has been featured in many media outlets including People, Runner’s World, Redbook, Women’s Day, O Magazine, Fitness Magazine, Women's Running, Self Magazine, Glamour, Shape, Marie Claire, Parenting, Running Times, CNN, MSNBC, ABC News, NBC News, NPR and ESPN.

 Girls on the Run of Nebraska was established as an independent nonprofit council in 2003.
-Since its inception with 11 girls at Lincoln's Pyrtle Elementary, the organization has grown to serve more than 15,100 girls at 100 sites that span 500 miles across Nebraska.
+Since its inception with 11 girls at Lincoln's Pyrtle Elementary, the organization has grown to serve 16,000 girls at 100 sites that span 500 miles across Nebraska.

 Our 10-week after-school program builds confidence and character in young girls.
 Take a look.